CraftySalamander/RTS_Overlay/Readme.md

 The overlay window should stay on top of your other applications (game included).
 Sometimes, it might not work properly at launch, but clicking a single time on [Next panel](pictures/common/action_button/to_end.png) should solve the issue.

-The following hotkeys are global in the sense that they can be used even when you do not have the focus on the overlay (typically while playing the game):
-* *next_panel*: cycle through the next panel
-* *show_hide*: show/hide the application
-* *build_order_previous_step*: go to the previous build order step (see below)
-* *build_order_next_step*: go to the next build order step (see below) To configure them, click on the `configure hotkeys` button (gear icon in the configuration panel), click on the hotkey to set, and input your keys combination.
-Click on `Update hotkeys` when this is done to set your hotkeys and save them in the aforementioned settings file.

 More options are available in this settings file (police font, size of the images...).
+Click on [Configure hotkeys](pictures/common/action_button/gears.png), then on `Open settings folder` to find it.
 You can edit it (JSON format) with any text editor and reload it (using the [Load settings](pictures/common/action_button/load.png) button or by quitting and relaunching the application).

 Build order selection
 ---------------------